property tax assessment received

 Changes in the legal or factual circumstances of the property only have an effect on property tax in the following year.
 For example, if you sell your property, the new owner will only be liable for property tax from the following year.
 Even if you build on your previously undeveloped property, you will not have to pay the increased property tax until the following year.

 Under certain circumstances, you can be exempt from property tax.
 This is the case, for example, if you are a non-profit corporation and the property is used exclusively and directly for non-profit purposes.
 However, an exemption is usually not possible if the property is used for agricultural, forestry or residential purposes.
-You can apply for an exemption from real estate tax at the tax office.
+You can apply for an exemption from property tax at the tax office.

 Source: Zuständigkeitsfinder Thüringen (Linie6Plus)